-The L'OCCITANE Group Board consists of nine Directors, comprising four Executive Directors (presented below), one Non-Executive Director and four Independent Non-Executive Directors.
+The L'OCCITANE Group Board consists of ten Directors, comprising five Executive Directors (presented below), one Non-Executive Director and four Independent Non-Executive Directors.

-Reinold Geiger was appointed as an Executive Director with effect from 22 December 2000 and is the Company’s Chairman and Chief Executive Officer.
-He is primarily responsible for the Group’s overall strategic planning and the management of the Group’s business.
+Reinold Geiger was appointed as an Executive Director with effect from 22 December 2000 and is the Company’s Chairman.

 Mr Geiger joined the Group in 1996 as Chairman and controlling shareholder.
-He is a Director and Managing Director of the Company and L’Occitane Groupe S.A., a member of the Board of Directors of L’Occitane (Suisse) S.A., L’Occitane Australia Pty.
-Ltd., L’Occitane Japon K.K. and L’Occitane Russia.
-He is also the Chairman of L’Occitane Inc. and L’Occitane LLC and the president of the Fondation d’Entreprise L’Occitane.
+He is the Chairman of the Company and L’Occitane Groupe S.A., a member of the Board of Directors of L’Occitane (Suisse) S.A., L’Occitane Australia Pty.
+Ltd. and L’Occitane Japon K.K.
+He is also the president of the Fondation d’Entreprise L’Occitane.
 Since joining L’Occitane, Mr Geiger has developed the Group from a largely domestic operation based in France to an international business.
 He has spent time travelling to the Group’s worldwide locations in order to implement this growth strategy, where he has established the Group’s subsidiaries and strong relationships with the local management.
 In June 2008, Mr Geiger was awarded the accolade of “INSEAD entrepreneur of the year” for his international development strategy of the Group.